Things to Do

 Visa and Passport requirements?

-If someone from Europe e.g. Germany travels in to Republic of Ireland and then on to Northern Ireland will they have to show passport evidence?
+If someone from Europe e.g. Germany travels to the Republic of Ireland and then on to Northern Ireland will they have to show passport evidence?

 There will be no immigration control points between Northern Ireland and the Republic of Ireland.
-However, while the traveller may not have to present their passport they should carry it while travelling within Northern Ireland.
+However, while the traveller may not have to present their passport, they should carry it while travelling around Northern Ireland.

 Cross-border travel